swcarpentry/r-novice-inflammation/01-starting-with-data.md

 We are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets.
 The data sets are stored in [comma-separated values](reference.html#comma-separated-values-(csv)) (CSV) format.
 Each row holds the observations for just one patient.
-Each column holds the inflammation measured in a day, so we have a set of values in succesive days.
+Each column holds the inflammation measured in a day, so we have a set of values in successive days.
 The first few rows of our first file look like this: